facebookarchive/AsyncDisplayKit/docs/_docs/hit-test-slop.md

 `ASDisplayNode` has a `hitTestSlop` property of type `UIEdgeInsets` that when set to a non-zero inset, increase the bounds for hit testing to make it easier to tap or perform gestures on this node.

-ASDisplayNode is the base class for all nodes, so this property is available on any of AsyncDisplayKit's nodes.
+ASDisplayNode is the base class for all nodes, so this property is available on any of Texture's nodes.

 <div class = "note">
 <strong>Note:</strong> This affects the default implementation of <code>-hitTest</code> and <code>-pointInside</code>, so subclasses should call super if you override it and want hitTestSlop applied.